neural-maze/vector-twin/README.md

 ### ZenML Setup

-Initialize ZenML and set up the default stack:
+First of all, you'll need to login to ZenML cloud and create a new tenant.
+After that, you can initialize he ZenML CLI and set up the default stack - that's basically what is happening in the `configure-zenml` command.
 ```bash
 make configure-zenml
 ```